smyrgeorge/lexis/README.md

-# Traducir
+# Lexis

-A collection of utilities for translating large documents.
+A collection of utilities for translating large documents and books.

 ## Setup